-How to Handle the 7 Most Embarrassing Life Moments You’ll Ever Have
+How to Handle 7 of Life’s Most Embarrassing Moments

 The real test of our manners comes when we are dealing with our most embarrassing moments.
 Here are some doozies, and tips from the etiquette experts on how to handle them with grace.